 Bonus: The luxury of being able to return for “free” means you won’t feel obligated to stay until the inevitable meltdown that will ensue after a long day of fun.

-Stacey Rodriguez, author of Secrets to a Successful Single Income Budget and creator of The Soccer Mom Blog touts way cheaper (and more fun) alternatives to hitting the gym.
+Stacey Rodriguez, the author of Secrets to a Successful Single Income Budget and creator of The Soccer Mom Blog, is a fan of cheaper (and more fun) alternatives to the gym.
 She explains: